zer0Kerbal/TweakScale/README.md

 * `MODULE { name = TweakScale ... }` goes in the PART you want scalable. (or a ModuleManager .cfg, of course)
 * `TWEAKSCALEEXPONENTS` and `SCALETYPE` go top-level in some .cfg.
 It doesn't matter which, it doesn't matter where.
 As long as it's called .cfg and is somewhere in gamedata, it'll be correctly registered.
 The suggested location is `Gamedata/MyMod/MyMod_TweakScale.cfg`

+## Installation

+If you have previously installed TweakScale, delete your `GameData\TweakScale` folder contents.

+Unzip the contents into your KSP directory.
+Overwrite existent files.

+If you **DO NOT** have installed TweakableEverything, delete `GameData\TweakableEverything` from your GameData.

+**Warning**: By reinstalling (or later installing) TweakableEverything, you will need to update TweakScale again!

+If you use any other fork of ModuleManager, or already have a newer one, delete `GameData\ModuleManager.3.0.7.dll` from your KSP installment.

+**Warning**: You **must** be sure that there is **only one** ModuleManager dll in your entire installment!

+### Dependencies

+* Soft Dependencies
+	* ModuleManager (included)

 ### License

 [WTFPL](http://www.wtfpl.net), see [here](./LICENSE).